kubedb/docs/docs/guides/mongodb/initialization/gitsync.md

 ```

-Next, we will connect to the Redis database and verify the data inserted from the `*.sql` script stored in the Git repository.
+Next, we will connect to the MongoDB database and verify the data inserted from the `*.js` script stored in the Git repository.

 ```bash
 $  kubectl exec -it -n demo rs-0 -- bash